MaLoskins/Deidentification_App/README.md

 - `Type_Conversion_Report.csv`: Details of data type conversions performed.
 - `Category_Mappings/`: Updated category mapping files for categorical variables.

 This will automatically convert any data set into the processed formatting.
-If data types need to be retained, ensure that the file is saved as either a pickle file (`.pkl`) or a parquet file (`.parquet`)
+If data types need to be retained, ensure that the file is saved as either a pickle file (`.pkl`) if you want to retain data types.

 #### If Using Application